Last updated: August 17, 2023

-There’s no denying that Sydney’s nightlife has been somewhat of a controversial topic for locals over the last couple of years.
-It has indeed changed quite a lot in recent times, but with change comes progress.
+There’s no denying that Sydney’s nightlife has been a bit of a controversial topic in recent times, but with change comes progress.

-For us though, Sydney is still an international city, and there’s something to explore around every corner when the sun sets in the evening, if you know where to look.
+Sydney is still a great international city, and there’s something to explore around every corner when the sun sets in the evening, as long as you know where to look.

 Whether you’re an insomniac foodie, a late-night art lover, or just someone hoping to dance the night away, we have shortlisted our top picks for things to do in Sydney at night.

 Top 20 Nighttime Activities in Sydney

 In no particular order, here are 20 of the best activities you can do in Sydney at nighttime.

 1. Do a Pub Crawl Through the Rocks

 Located just south of the Harbour Bridge, The Rocks is one of Sydney’s oldest quarters.
 This makes The Rocks the perfect place to go for a nighttime pub crawl, because it’s home to the city’s most historic bars and pubs.